alphagov/email-alert-api/docs/receiving-emails-from-email-alert-api-in-integration-and-staging.md

 a change in [Travel Advice Publisher][] to generate the content change alert email.

-If you are testing over multiple days, bear in mind that each night the databases in Integration and Staging are reset due to the [data sync][].
+If you are testing over multiple days, bear in mind that the databases are reset due to the [data sync][] in Integration (weekly) and Staging (nightly).
 This will mean that any test subscriptions you've created will be lost and you'll need to recreate them.